ulinguist/arab-college-corpus/README.md

 ## ArabCC: EFL Learners' Corpus
 ### The Arab Academic College of Education

 A research project led by [Dr. Omaima Abboud](https://www.linkedin.com/in/omaima-abboud-915668149/?originalSubdomain=il) together with [Dr. Noam Ordan](https://scholar.google.com/citations?user=-Xtm8iAAAAAJ&hl=en).
+Data processing and maintenance is provided by Uliana Sentsova (the owner of the repository).

 For any questions about the data, please do not hesitate to contact me directly via email: uliana.sentsova@gmail.com.

 ### Corpus Description